theyosh/TerrariumPI/docs/_tabs/setup.md

 ## Relays
 ![Relay form](/assets/img/Add_Relay_Form.webp)
-_Popup form for adding and updating relays - Calibration is only available for dimmers_
+_Popup form for adding and updating relays - Calibration is only available for dimmers_ Adding and changing relays is done with the above relay form.

 Hardware
 : The hardware type of the relay.
 [A full list of supported relays]({% link _tabs/hardware.md %}#relays)